Donald Card

-Donald J. Card (14 July 1928 – 12 July 2022) was a South African politician, statesman and political activist who was Mayor of East London, South Africa and Head of the municipal government in the former Cape Province until his retirement.
+Donald Card (14 July 1928 – 12 July 2022) was a South African politician and political activist who was Mayor of East London, South Africa and Head of the municipal government in the former Cape Province until his retirement.
 He was portrayed by British actor Julian Glover in the 1987 Richard Attenborough film Cry Freedom.

+In 2004, Card returned 78 handwritten letters to President Nelson Mandela, which had been written during his imprisonment on Robben Island between 1969 and 1971.
+The act was widely regarded as an important gesture of national reconciliation.

 Early life

-Card was born on 14 July 1928 in Port St Johns, South Africa, into a prosperous family descended from the Drake Baronets.
+Card was born on 14 July 1928 in Port St Johns, South Africa, to an acclaimed family descended from the Drake Baronets.

 Municipal Leadership

 In 1972, Card was elected as a representative to the municipal government.
 He became mayor in 1980.
 As head of the municipal government for three terms, he oversaw governance, urban management, and policy execution during a period of rising domestic tension and global condemnation of apartheid.
-He retired in 1989 and became a political human rights activist.
+He became an advocate for human rights and an anti-apartheid activist.

 Political Statesmanship

 Political Ideology

 Card was considered a political conservative.
 Though not overtly partisan, he was widely associated with South Africa’s establishment politics.
 In the late 1980s, however, he began distancing himself from ideological rigidity.
 In 1989, he took part in informal talks with exiled African National Congress (ANC) leaders in Lusaka, contributing to the early stages of political transition, reform and reconciliation.